ageller/IntroToQuarto/README.md

     conda install python=3.10 r-base=4.1.3 pandas matplotlib numpy seaborn r-rmarkdown r-reticulate
     ```

-    For R folks, again all the installation can be done within RStudio.
+    For R folks, if you don't already have Python installed, you will need to install Anaconda (see links above).
+You shouldn't have to create a conda env.
+After installing Anaconda, the rest of the installation can be done within RStudio.

 3. If you are using conda, before using Quarto you will need to activate your env using `conda activate quarto-env`